zhenglab/Analytic-ICP/README.md

 # Analytic Measure

-**Analytic Iterive Closet Point (Analytic-ICP)** is a point-set registration algorithm, originally developed by Wei Feng et al.
+**Analytic Iterive Closest Point (Analytic-ICP)** is a point-set registration algorithm, originally developed by Wei Feng et al.

 This is a C++ solution for visual measurement, which uses Analytic-ICP to register a template to actual measured data for subsequent measurement.
 It consists of three projects: